 Queensway Gateway, Hastings

-We’re currently developing the Queensway Gateway.
-This is a new road which will connect Queensway with Sedlescombe Road North (the A21) in northern Hastings/St Leonards.
+We’re developing the Queensway Gateway – a new road which will connect Queensway with Sedlescombe Road North (the A21) in northern Hastings/St Leonards.
 It will improve local traffic flows and, by providing access to business development sites, support long term local job creation.

 We consulted local people on the scheme.
 Attached here is a copy of the presentation we gave to local people and councillors at Hastings Borough Council’s Planning Forum meeting.
 This shows how the scheme fits within our broader set of regeneration projects, the road outline, suggested landscaping (also shown below) and the implications for local traffic flows.